learninglab-dev/the-resources/data/work/mk/workbook.md

 ### WHAT YOU REPEATEDLY DO

-extensions to add each day
+There are some **extensions to add each day** if you're going to make all the things all the time.
 - .jpg
 - .indd
 - .c4d